Bali on a Budget – Travel Guide for Backpackers

 This is the area where the most beautiful beaches of Bali are located.
-Reef in the bottom makes the waves break clean which makes Bukit really popular place to surf.
-It is also home of two most famous surf breaks in Bali – Uluwatu and Padang Padang.
-My personal favorite is Padang Padang beach which is really beautiful but on the downside it is also quite touristic.
+The reef in the bottom makes the waves break clean which makes Bukit really popular place to surf.
+It is also a home to two of the most famous surf breaks in Bali – Uluwatu and Padang Padang.
+My personal favorite is Padang Padang beach which is really beautiful but on the downside, it is also quite touristic.

 If you are looking for accommodation from this area there are a lot of affordable homestays on the road that goes from Padang Padang to Uluwatu.
 We paid around 120 000 – 150 000 IDR for a room for 2 people in this area.
-In Bali in general the best way to get budget accommodation is just ask around because a lot (probably the most) of the homestays are not online and even if they are you probably get cheaper price on the spot.
+In Bali, in general, the best way to get budget accommodation is just asking around because a lot (probably the most) of the homestays are not online and even if they are you probably get a cheaper price on the spot.

-Single Fin in Uluwatu is popular place for drinks especially on Sundays and Wednesdays and it is also nice place to see the sunset.
+Single Fin in Uluwatu is a popular place for drinks especially on Sundays and Wednesdays and it is also a nice place to see the sunset.
 There is one good restaurant, Warung Yeye’s on the way from Padang Padang to Uluwatu.
-It is much fancier than traditional warungs but the food is delicious.
+It is much fancier than traditional warungs but the food is really good.

-If you are a friend of seafood a sunset dinner on the beach of Jimbaran is a must!
-There are a lot of seafood restaurants by the beach where you can choose your fish from the desk and they cook it for you as you prefer.
-It is not the cheapest option but totally worth it!
+If you are a friend of seafood a sunset dinner on the beach of Jimbaran is a must.
+There is a lot of seafood restaurants by the beach where you can choose your fish from the desk and they cook it for you as you prefer.
+This is not the cheapest place to have dinner but totally worth the money.

-This is the main tourist area of the island and the place to go if you want to book tours or if you want to buy something like clothes, sarong, surfboard, souvenirs etc., or if you are looking for a party.
-Kuta does not have much to do with Balinese culture so if you are looking for authentic experience try to avoid this area.
+This is the main tourist area of the island and the place to go if you want to book tours, if you want to buy something like clothes, sarong, surfboard, souvenirs etc., or if you are looking for a party.
+Kuta does not have much to do with Balinese culture, so if you are looking for authentic experience try to avoid this area.

-I do not recommend to stay in this area but if you choose to do so there is a lot of cheap hotels in Poppies I and Poppies II.
+I do not recommend to stay in this area but if you choose to do so there is a lot of cheap hotels around Poppies I and Poppies II.
 However, there is one great and affordable place to stay nearby between Sunset Road and Kuta – Pondok Sutya.
 Economy room is 190 000 IDR/night/2ppl and includes air conditioning, hot water and breakfast.
 The place is super clean and modern and the staff is really friendly.

 Even though it is a tourist area there is still some decent and budget friendly food to be found especially in small alleyways between Poppies I, II and Jalan Benesari.